 - Nest boxes must be fitted with conical predator guards and inspected at least annually [see Increasing Wood Duck Productivity: Guidelines for Management and Banding, USFWS Lands (Southeast Region) 2003 (update) by the Division of Migratory Birds].
 Boxes should be placed so that it is difficult to see from one box to the next or at least 100 yards apart.
 It is important to place boxes so that they are easy to access.
 As a minimum, box checks should be conducted in January, just prior to nest initiation.
-Preferably boxes should also be checked in late April, soon after the first round of nest exodus by ducklings and again in August, just after the nesting season is complete. - Plant red oaks to achieve 30-60% overstory where feasible in floodable units for wintering wood ducks - Beaver ponds provide excellent brood habitat for wood ducks (nesting, brooding and wintering) and numerous other wetland-dependent species (e.g., prothonotary warbler, otter, American alligator, etc).
-Some beaver ponds should be allowed to develop and mature, not to exceed 5% of the refuge. - In cooperation with partners (LDWF), contribute to the Mississippi Flyway Council's Preseason Wood Duck Banding effort.
+Preferably, boxes should also be checked in late April, soon after the first round of nest exodus by ducklings and again in August, just after the nesting season is complete. - Plant red oaks to achieve 30 to 60 percent overstory where feasible in floodable units for wintering wood ducks - Beaver ponds provide excellent brood habitat for wood ducks (e.g., nesting, brooding, and wintering) and numerous other wetland-dependent species (e.g., prothonotary warbler, otter, and American alligator).
+Some beaver ponds should be allowed to develop and mature, not to exceed 5 percent of the refuge. - In cooperation with LDWF, contribute to the Mississippi Flyway Council's Preseason Wood Duck Banding effort.